JefGrailet/SAGE/Dataset/Scripts/README.md

 Here's the content of this folder in details:

-* **Example_targets:** a simple text file that provides the ASes you want to measure.
+* `Example_targets`: a simple text file that provides the ASes you want to measure.
 Each line provides an AS.

-* **Example_nodes:** another text file which rather provides the set of PlanetLab nodes you want to use for the campaign.
+* `Example_nodes`: another text file which rather provides the set of PlanetLab nodes you want to use for the campaign.
 Each line provide a single node.

-* **ASes_check.sh:** a script that contact each remote PlanetLab node to print the content of the *SAGE/* subfolder (automatically created by the preparation script, see below) and check whether some measurement is complete (typically, a measurement is complete when the *.metrics* output file is available).
+* `ASes_check.sh`: a script that contact each remote PlanetLab node to print the content of the *SAGE/* subfolder (automatically created by the preparation script, see below) and check whether some measurement is complete (typically, a measurement is complete when the *.metrics* output file is available).
 You have to provide the file listing the nodes to run this script.

-* **ASes_get.sh:** a script you will use to download the datasets once all measurements have been completed.
+* `ASes_get.sh`: a script you will use to download the datasets once all measurements have been completed.
 You need to provide both the file listing target ASes and the file listing the PlanetLab nodes to run this script.

-* **ASes_prepare.sh:** a script you will use to prepare the PlanetLab nodes to start new measurements.
+* `ASes_prepare.sh`: a script you will use to prepare the PlanetLab nodes to start new measurements.
 The script automatically creates a *SAGE/* folder on the remote node, and uploads in it every file needed to start a measurement.
 You need to provide both the file listing target ASes and the file listing the PlanetLab nodes to run this script.

-* **ASes_start.sh:** a script that starts new measurements from the PlanetLab testbed.
+* `ASes_start.sh`: a script that starts new measurements from the PlanetLab testbed.
 Just like the two previous scripts, you have to provide both the file listing target ASes and the file listing the PlanetLab nodes to run this script.
-Note that in some cases, the program might not actually start running due to the specific settings of the node, but a file with the AS number and the date will be created anyway (but will have a size of 0 octet).
+Note that in some cases, the program might not actually start running due to the specific settings of the node, but a file with the AS number and the date will be created anyway (though it will have a size of 0 octet).
 In such a situation, you have to log yourself on the node to run the command starting the measurement.

+**Remark:** don't forget to have a quick look at the scripts to change the paths towards files or folders to match your own filesystem if you intend to deploy `SAGE` by re-using these scripts.
+In particular, you should at least modify `ASes_get.sh` and `ASes_prepare.sh`.

 ## Rotating vantage points (or VPs)